Lost Highway (film): Soundtrack

-The film's original score was composed by Angelo Badalamenti, with additional music by Barry Adamson.
-Badalamenti had previously worked with Lynch on Blue Velvet and Twin Peaks.
+The film's original score was composed by frequent Lynch collaborator Angelo Badalamenti, with additional music by Barry Adamson.
 Although most of the score was recorded in Prague, additional compositions were done in London.
-In New Orleans, Lynch collaborated with musician Trent Reznor of Nine Inch Nails to provide additional music.
-Together, they created music that accompanied the scenes in which Fred and Renee watch the mysterious VHS tapes.
-Two songs by Reznor and Nine Inch Nails, "The Perfect Drug" and "Driver Down", were specifically composed for the film.
+In New Orleans, Lynch collaborated with Nine Inch Nails frontman Trent Reznor to provide additional music, which eventually accompanied the scenes in which Fred and Renee watch the mysterious VHS tapes.
+The Nine Inch Nails songs "The Perfect Drug" and "Driver Down" were specifically composed for the film.
 Reznor then produced a soundtrack album that includes the film's score and songs by artists such as David Bowie, Lou Reed, Marilyn Manson, The Smashing Pumpkins, and Rammstein.
+Additionally, This Mortal Coil's recording of "Song to the Siren" appears in the film but is not included on the soundtrack.

-Marilyn Manson's contributions include their cover of Screamin' Jay Hawkins' "I Put a Spell on You", which was previously released on their 1995 EP Smells Like Children, and "Apple of Sodom", which was specifically written for the film.
-The Smashing Pumpkins' frontman Billy Corgan wrote "Eye" after Lynch rejected an early version of "Tear" from the band's 1998 album Adore.
-Two songs by Rammstein—"Rammstein" and "Heirate Mich"—were included after Lynch listened to their 1995 debut album Herzeleid while exploring locations for the film.
+Marilyn Manson's contributions include a cover of Screamin' Jay Hawkins' "I Put a Spell on You", which was previously released on the EP Smells Like Children (1995), and "Apple of Sodom", which was specifically written for the film.
+Smashing Pumpkins frontman Billy Corgan wrote the song "Eye" for the film after Lynch rejected an early version of the song "Tear" from the band's album Adore (1998).
+The Rammstein songs "Rammstein" and "Heirate Mich" were included after Lynch listened to their album Herzeleid (1995) while exploring locations for the film.
 The track "Insensatez", an instrumental version of the bossa nova song "How Insensitive" by Antônio Carlos Jobim, was also included as part of the film's soundtrack.
-The album, which was released on November 26, 1996, reached No. 7 on the Billboard 200 chart and was certified Gold status in the US and Platinum in Canada.
+The album was released on November 26, 1996, reaching No. 7 on the Billboard 200 chart and being certified Gold in the U.S. and Platinum in Canada.

 Release

 Box office

-Lost Highway premiered at the Sundance Film Festival.

 Lost Highway was released in France on January 15, 1997.
-The film received its North American premiere in January 1997 at the Sundance Film Festival in Park City, Utah.
-The film was then given a limited release in 12 theaters on February 21, 1997, grossing nearly $213,000 at the US box office weekend.
+The film received its North American premiere in January 1997 at the Sundance Film Festival.
+It was then given a limited release in 12 theaters on February 21, 1997, grossing nearly $213,000 at the U.S. box office weekend.
 The film expanded a week later in 212 theaters and, after a modest three-week run, went on to make $3.7 million in North America.
-Lost Highway was released in Russia on May 19, 2017, and grossed $28,347.
+Lost Highway was released in Russia on May 19, 2017, two decades after its initial release, and grossed $28,347.
 Overall, the film grossed nearly $3.8 million worldwide.